katur/dotfiles/osx_setup.md

 ```

 #### If already have a homesick repo
-Follow same steps to clone the repo and to use ssh instead of http.
+Follow same steps to clone the repo and to use SSH instead of HTTP.

 If the repo contains a git config file redundant with or better
 than that at `~/.gitconfig`, will *probably* have to do something like: